 The source supports OneDrive for Business within SharePoint Online.

 SharePoint Account With Appropriate Permissions

 When you want to include OneDrive for Business content, you must create a specific SharePoint account that will be only used for the source.
 If you use your own account, you must change the source Password value in the Edit a OneDrive for Business Source panel every time you change your password to prevent authentication errors.

 Select or create a user that the source will use to retrieve your OneDrive for Business content.
-Refer to the following table to identify the required type of user for your web application enabled authentication.
+See the following table to identify the required type of user for your web application enabled authentication.

 |SharePoint authentication||Type of user||User format|